-Why have the PAP Test?
+Why have a PAP Test?

 The PAP test was first used 50 years ago and has lowered the number of deaths from cancer of the cervix by 70% in the US.
 The Pap test detects changes in the cells of the cervix (the opening of a woman's uterus).
 These changes can lead to cancer.
 The Pap test helps find these changes early, so they can be treated before they become serious.

-Who should have a Pap Test?
+Who should have a PAP Test?

 Young, sexually active women may be at an increased risk for pre-cancerous changes in the cervix.
 Your risk may be higher if you:

 - Have had more than one sexual partner or a male sexual partner who has had more than one partner.

 - Had intercourse for the first time at an early age.

 - Have had an sexually transmitted disease (STD).